- Introduction

 - Use a consistent font size: Use a consistent font size throughout your presentation to maintain a clean and cohesive look.
 A font size of at least 24 points is recommended.

-- Use contrast: Use contrast between the font and background color to make the text stand out.
+- Use contrast: Use the contrast between the font and background colour to make the text stand out.
 For example, use black text on a white background or white text on a dark background.

 - Test readability: Test the readability of your font by standing at the back of the room where your presentation will be given.
 If you can’t read the text easily, consider using a larger font size or a different font.